 Faisalabad histiocytosis typically causes lymphadenopathy and swelling of the eyelids due to accumulation of histiocytes.
 Affected individuals can also have joint deformities called contractures in their fingers or toes and hearing loss.

-The most common feature of familial Rosai-Dorfman disease is lymphadenopathy, usually affecting lymph nodes in the neck.
+The most common feature of familial RDD is lymphadenopathy, usually affecting lymph nodes in the neck.
 Histiocytes can also accumulate in other parts of the body.
+(Familial RDD is one of several forms of RDD; the other forms are not considered part of histiocytosis-lymphadenopathy plus syndrome.)

 Histiocytosis-lymphadenopathy plus syndrome is a rare disorder, affecting approximately 100 individuals worldwide.

-Histiocytosis-lymphadenopathy plus syndrome is caused by mutations in the SLC29A3 gene, which provides instructions for making a protein called equilibrative nucleoside transporter 3 (ENT3).
+Histiocytosis-lymphadenopathy plus syndrome is caused by variants (also known as mutations) in the SLC29A3 gene, which provides instructions for making a protein called equilibrative nucleoside transporter 3 (ENT3).
 ENT3 belongs to a family of proteins that transport molecules called nucleosides in cells.
 With chemical modification, nucleosides become the building blocks of DNA, its chemical cousin RNA, and molecules such as ATP and GTP, which serve as energy sources in the cell.
 Molecules derived from nucleosides play an important role in many functions throughout the body.

 ENT3 is found in cellular structures called lysosomes, which break down large molecules into smaller ones that can be reused by cells.
 Researchers believe that this protein transports nucleosides generated by the breakdown of DNA and RNA out of lysosomes into the cell so they can be reused.
 The protein is also thought to transport nucleosides into structures called mitochondria, which are the energy-producing centers of cells.
 In mitochondria, nucleosides are likely used in the formation or repair of DNA found in these structures, known as mitochondrial DNA.